 This collection was originally compiled from a series of essays and letters written between 1996 and 2007 and submitted to various newspapers and magazines, or to various elected officials and other public figures.
 It has since been augmented with contemporaneous material — sometimes posted at the time it was written and sometimes inserted some time afterward — and I continue to add to it on an occasional basis.
-For the most part, I still continue to seek out formal print publication somewhere else before posting things here, but that is no longer a hard and fast rule.
+For the most part, I still continue to seek out formal print publication somewhere else (or an actual conversation with some editorialist or public official) before posting things here, but that is no longer a hard and fast rule.

 Each essay or letter in this collection was an attempt to give voice to an important idea, a unique viewpoint, or a novel solution to some problem which I felt had been either overlooked or ignored in the general public discourse.
 Almost universally they remain unvoiced; for most of them, this is the first public airing they have received.